nautobot/nautobot-app-secrets-providers/README.md

 Before you proceed, you must have **at least one** of the dependent libaries installed as detailed above.

-Please do not enable this plugin until you are able to install the dependencies, as it will block Nautobot from starting.
+Please do not enable this app until you are able to install the dependencies, as it will block Nautobot from starting.

 ### AWS